 In 2011, Sweet Angel put her own twist on and released ‘Purple Rain’ as a single.
 It showcases her soulful voice and also her powerful saxophone talents.

 Sweet Angel has a style that is memorable and innovative – the superlative layout and her razor-sharp diction creates an addictive musical composition.
-She recently released a hot new single entitled “Still Crazy For You” - is a captivating piece.
+She recently released three (3) new singles “Still Crazy For You”, "Ride It" and "Steps To Love".
 Sweet Angel has a diverse repertoire and this release etches another monumental moment in her musical career.
 She has been compared to many Soul and Blues Greats; but it is evident that she has a style that is unparalleled.
 Since 2007, Sweet Angel has been honing her musical talents and this new single advances her into mainstream music.

 Sweet Angel is working at the top of her art, fulfilling everything anyone expected of her and more.
 She is a skillful solid indubitable entertainer.
-She has shared the stage with such notables as Keith Sweat, Syleena Johnson, Latimore, Avant, KeKe Wyatt, Harold Melvin and the Blue Notes, Clarence Carter, Bobby Rush, Denise LaSalle, Willie Clayton, J. Blackfoot, Sir Charles Jones, Theodis Ealey, Floyd Taylor, Jeff Floyd, Mel Waiters, The Manhattans, T. K. Soul, Bobby Blue Bland, and many more.
+She has shared the stage with such notables as Keith Sweat, Syleena Johnson, Latimore, Avant, KeKe Wyatt, Harold Melvin and the Blue Notes, Clarence Carter, Bobby Rush, the late Denise LaSalle, Willie Clayton, the late J. Blackfoot, Sir Charles Jones, Theodis Ealey, the late Floyd Taylor, Jeff Floyd, the late Mel Waiters, Dorothy Moore, The Manhattans, T. K. Soul, the late Bobby Blue Bland, Ms. Jody and many more.

 ‘Sugar Sweet and Never Miss A Beat’